 This fall, we will open an Office of Inclusive Excellence to enhance diversity, inclusion, and equity through education, research, dialogue, policy, and assessment.
 The Association of American Colleges & Universities defines inclusive excellence as “designed to help colleges and universities integrate diversity, equity, and educational quality efforts into their missions and institutional operations.”

-In order to inform the structures and programming of this office, we participated in the National Inclusive Excellence Leadership Academy (NIXLA), offered by Dr. Damon Williams.
+To inform the structures and programming of this office, we participated in the National Inclusive Excellence Leadership Academy (NIXLA), offered by Dr. Damon Williams.
 Through this intensive five-week course, we joined fifty other colleges and universities in discussion and learning about best practices.
 Our team included me, Senior Associate Dean Julie Hasenwinkel, Associate Dean for Research & Graduate Programs Gurdip Singh, the David G. Edelstein Professor for Broadening Participation and Department Chair of the EECS Department Jae Oh, Director of Career Services Karen Davis, and our community partner Peter Willner, Director of the InterFaith Works’ El-Hindi Center for Dialogue in Syracuse.

 One best practice is intergroup dialogue—“a specific form of communication especially designed for people to communicate across social, cultural, and power differences.”
 The University’s Intergroup Dialogue program is devoted to this practice in a variety of impactful ways.
 We are partnering with InterFaith Works to develop a Strategic Inclusive Excellence Leadership Program that uses dialogue to develop inclusive excellence leadership skills—crucial for enhancing campus climate and skills cited by employers as crucial for leadership in today’s global, diverse, and multicultural workforce.
 The dialogue will be developed and piloted this fall, with guidance from the new College Council for Diversity & Inclusion.
 Then, in the upcoming year and a half, the College will engage more than 500 faculty, staff, and student leaders in dialogue—including administrators, teaching assistants, and student leaders.